 · Did you sell a stock because you were freaked out after its price dropped?
+(See this post for further thoughts.

 · Have you bought a stock after its price started to move higher because you didn’t want to feel left out?